Marhaba Auctions expands presence with first branch in Dubai

-Marhaba Auctions, the largest live car auction house in the UAE, proudly announces the opening of its newest branch in Al Quoz, Dubai.
+Marhaba Auctions, the largest live car auction house in the UAE, has proudly announced the opening of its newest branch in Al Quoz, Dubai.
 This highly anticipated expansion reflects Marhaba Auctions' dedication to meeting the increasing demand for affordable vehicles in the heart of the city.

 Marhaba Auctions is dedicated to fulfilling the growing need for transportation solutions by offering over 7,000+ vehicles each month across its four branches, including its new Dubai location.
 The company holds a total of 13 auctions weekly, reinforcing its position as a leader in the UAE's car auction industry.